 This time can and should still be spent collaborating with colleagues around what you are learning.
 Those who are participating in the pilot will be using the time to develop plans for collaborating beyond the course.
-Those who are not participating might spend this time engaging colleagues in conversation about what they are learning, sharing resources and strategies, or working on planning for school.
+Those who are not participating can make use of this unique time in their schedules to engage with colleagues in conversation about what they are learning, share resources and strategies, or plan for the upcoming school year.

-What happens if my group members drop out during quarter 1?
+What happens if my group members drop out at some point?
 Does this mean I cannot continue or earn credit?

-You can still earn credit regardless of whether your entire collaboration team makes it through.
-The main requirement for credit is that you show evidence of implementing your summer learning in your classroom.
-If you fulfill 10 hours of implementing your summer learning in quarter 1, you can earn credit, and you can continue to do so for the remaining quarters as well.
+You can still earn credit regardless of whether your entire collaboration team makes it through the quarter.
+The main requirement for credit is that you show evidence of 10 hours of summer learning implementation in your classroom.
+You can continue to do so for the remaining quarters as well.

 Can I participate in the pilot if I don’t care about credit, but just want to collaborate with my course colleagues?

-Do we have to use the Collaboration Plan Template in order to earn credit?
+Do we have to use the Collaboration Plan & Agenda template in order to earn credit?